-Near real-time data from CRW's new 5-km Satellite Regional Virtual Station for southeast Florida indicates that SST in the region is above the monthly average in lower Miami-Dade County and is fluctuating around the bleaching threshold of the region (Fig. 4).
+Near real-time data from CRW's new 5-km Satellite Regional Virtual Station for southeast Florida indicates that SST in the region was below the bleaching threshold for most of September (Fig. 4).

-The Florida Department of Environmental Protection's Coral Reef Conservation Program will continue to monitor NOAA's Hotspot, DHW and Alert Area maps, as well as Virtual Station data for the remainder of the summer bleaching season.
+The Florida Department of Environmental Protection's Coral Reef Conservation Program will continue to monitor NOAA's Hotspot, DHW and Alert Area maps, as well as Virtual Station data for the remainder of the bleaching season.